Peaceiyanu/alx-pre_course/0x01-git/README.md

 Hi
-My readme file is up to date today
+My readme file is up to date now